Five Tips for Giving the Best Virtual Presentation

 Practice and prepare.

-You’re giving this presentation because you’re an expert on the topic, so make sure you look and sound like an expert, too.
-Practice ahead of time, and in addition to knowing everything that you’re going to say, record your practice sessions as well.
+You’re giving this presentation because you’re an expert on the topic, so make sure you look and sound like an expert too.
+Practice ahead of time, and in addition to knowing everything you’re going to say, record your practice sessions as well.
 Listen to the recordings, noting the things that work well and what could be improved.
 If you’ve never given a virtual presentation before, this is especially important, even if you’ve already given presentations in person.
-As mentioned above, the relationship between you and a virtual audience is not something with which you’ll be familiar.
+As mentioned above, the relationship between you and a virtual audience is not something you may be familiar with.

 You wouldn’t wear your pajamas if you were presenting at a physical conference, so dress professionally.
-In fact, you may need to choose your clothing more carefully than you would if presenting in person, as certain prints and colors will blend in with your background or won’t translate well to the screen.
+In fact, you may need to choose your clothing more carefully than you would if presenting in person as certain prints and colors will blend in with your background or will not translate well to the screen.
 Wear neutral colors and avoid stripes and plaid to make your appearance less distracting for your audience.